 Benefits Of Having A Rent Ledger

-Now that you know what a rent ledger is and how different stakeholders make use of it accordingly, let us now take a quick look at the benefit of maintaining a well-planned rent ledger.
+Now you know what a rent ledger is and how different stakeholders make use of it accordingly.
+Let us now take a quick look at the benefit of maintaining a well-planned rent ledger.

 • Ensures an improved financial performance.